Audubon, Pennsylvania: Mill Grove

 Built in 1762 and listed on the National Register of Historic Places, Mill Grove was the first American home of the artist, author and naturalist John James Audubon.
-Between 1803 and 1806 Mill Grove and its surrounding fields and woodlands first inspired young Audubon's passion for painting and drawing birds.
+Between 1803 and 1806, Mill Grove and its surrounding fields and woodlands first inspired young Audubon's passion for painting and drawing birds.
 Today, the 175 acre estate serves as an educational center of the National Audubon Society, dedicated to connecting people with nature.
 A haven for birds and wildlife, the property has more than 7 mi of trails and views of Perkiomen Creek.
 The historic three-story stone farmhouse contains a museum displaying original Audubon prints, oil painting, and Audubon memorabilia.

 Discouraged by disputes with partners and the failure of the lead mine on the property, Audubon sold Mill Grove.
 He married Lucy Bakewell Audubon, the daughter of a neighboring landowner, and moved to Kentucky to seek his fortune as a frontier merchant.
 Mill Grove later became the property of Samuel Wetherill 3rd of Philadelphia, who purchased the property in 1813.
 It remained in that family for 138 years, when Herbert J. Wetherill sold it in 1951 to Montgomery County.
 In April 2003 the National Audubon Society and Montgomery County signed an agreement creating the Mill Grove Audubon Center.
 The center is managed by Audubon Pennsylvania, the state office of the National Audubon Society.

 Walnut Hill (Pawlings Farm)

 The land known as the Perkiomen Peninsula, and particularly the Pawling Farm, played an essential role in the Valley Forge winter encampment of 1777–1778.
-It provided strategic protection for the camp; it was the site of the newly organized Commissary function that saved the Continental Army from starvation; and it was the ultimate site of the encampment itself before the army marched on to victory at Monmouth.
-Today the peninsula is a mix of habitats—open meadow, riparian and upland forest, wetlands and extensive vernal ponds.
+It provided strategic protection for the camp, serving as the site of the newly commissary function, which saved the Continental Army from starvation, and the site of the encampment itself before the Continental Army marched on to victory at Monmouth.

+The peninsula is now a mix of habitats—open meadow, riparian and upland forest, wetlands, and extensive vernal ponds.
 This is why the Pawling Farm lands provide the best wildlife habitat in the entire 3500 acre park.
 The park's unpaved River Trail runs from the Pawling Bridge to Betzwood, and is a favorite of local residents.
 The paved Schuylkill River Trail runs along the northern edge of the Pawling Farm.
-Located on the south side of Apple Valley Lane is a reconstructed stone wall (commissioned by David Lapps and Eileen Moran) from one of the original structures that some of the troops stayed in during the winter of 1777–1778.
+Located on the south side of Apple Valley Lane is a reconstructed stone wall, commissioned by David Lapps and Eileen Moran), from one of the original structures that some of the troops stayed in during the winter of 1777–1778.